cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 It seems that coding, as a profession, has become less complex nowadays.
 This is thanks to the rise of AI tools powered by Large Language Models (LLMs).
 These are Machine Learning (ML) models trained on huge amounts of ~~crap~~ text data.
-Once trained, the model can generate meaningful text from a given prompt.
+Once trained, the model can generate meaningful text responses to a given **prompt**.
 Interestingly, it appears that [code generation](https://dl.acm.org/doi/pdf/10.1145/3545945.3569759) is one of the most simple tasks for these models.
 So we developers are not as special as we thought, ouch.
 In other words, AI can write reasonably good code faster and cheaper than us.
 But this article is not about AI replacing developers (I wrote about it [here](../blog/surviving- the-ai-revolution-as-a-software-engineer.html, check it out).
-I believe that the price of every single line of code will decrease its value over time.
+I believe that the price of every single line of code will decrease its value dramatically in the coming years.
 It's [supply and demand](https://en.wikipedia.org/wiki/Supply_and_demand), there's nothing we can do about it.

 <aside class="quote">